varun-96/Sentiment-Analysis-Using-Twitter-Data/README.md

    numbers, hyperlinks and stop words, followed by stemming and stem completion
 3. Build a term-document matrix
-4. Analyse topics with the topicmodels package
+4. Analyse topics with the topicmodels package.
-5. Using sentiment package,we decide that,it is positive or negative sentiment
+5. Using sentiment package,we analyze that whether it is positive or negative sentiment.